-The FCC has proposed to forbear from application of Federal Universal Service Fund ("USF") contribution obligations to providers of broadband internet access services.
+To date the FCC has declined to apply Federal Universal Service Fund ("USF") contribution obligations to providers of broadband internet access services.
 However, there have been several bills introduced in Congress that would require providers to contribute to the Federal USF on the basis of their broadband internet access service revenues.
 We cannot predict whether such contribution obligations will apply to our data services in the future or whether or how the imposition of such contribution obligations will affect our operations and business.

-The FCC also has tentatively concluded that reclassification of broadband internet access service would enhance the FCC's ability to ensure resilient and reliable communications networks by allowing the FCC to access outage information for broadband internet access services.
-In a separate proceeding, the FCC is considering whether to impose outage reporting requirements on broadband internet access service providers.
-We cannot predict whether outage reporting obligations will apply to our data services in the future or whether or how the imposition of such obligations will affect our operations and business.
+In separate proceedings, the FCC is considering whether to impose outage reporting requirements on broadband internet access service providers, how to address broadband data caps, and whether to adopt rules governing the quality of customer support for all types of communications services, including broadband, cable/video and voice services.
+We cannot predict whether such obligations will apply to our data services in the future or whether or how the imposition of such obligations will affect our operations and business.

 Disclosure and Non-Discrimination Requirements.
-As stated above, the FCC's current rules require broadband internet access service providers to disclose certain information regarding network management, performance and commercial terms of the service to their customers.
+As stated above, the FCC's rules in place prior to the 2024 Open Internet Order required broadband internet access service providers to disclose certain information regarding network management, performance and commercial terms of the service to their customers.
 As part of the Infrastructure Act, Congress ordered the FCC to conduct a rulemaking to consider imposing additional consumer disclosure requirements on broadband internet access service providers using "broadband labels."
-The majority of the FCC's new broadband label requirements are scheduled to take effect on April 10, 2024.
+The majority of the FCC's new broadband label requirements took effect on April 10, 2024.
 In addition, the Infrastructure Act required the FCC to adopt rules to facilitate equal access to broadband internet access service and prevent digital discrimination of access, including the development of model policies and best practices, and a process to accept public complaints relating to digital discrimination.
 In November 2023, the FCC adopted rules prohibiting broadband internet access service providers from adopting, implementing or utilizing policies or practices, not justified by genuine issues of technical or economic feasibility, that differentially impact consumers' access to broadband internet access service based on their income level, race, ethnicity, color, religion or national origin or are intended to have such differential impact, and established a complaint process.
-These new rules are effective March 22, 2024, except for certain rules that require approval by the Office of Management and Budget.
+These rules are being challenged in federal court and we cannot predict the outcome of the appeal.
 Compliance with these new obligations could cause us to incur additional compliance costs, and the enforcement or interpretation of these new obligations could adversely affect our business.
 We cannot predict whether or to what extent these changes may affect our operations or impose additional costs on our business.